 In any event, the current mixture of legal science and legal realism makes for much incongruity in the law schools, where the intellectual descendants of Langdell and Holmes persist in looking at The Law through first one end of the microscope, and then the other.
-Many law teachers over the years, seeking relief from doctrinal fog, have tried to step back and impose some over-arching theory - of economics or moral philosophy or political science onto the legal system.
-Perceptive students will be attuned to such
+Many law teachers over the years, seeking relief from doctrinal fog, have tried to step back and impose some over-arching theory - of economics or moral philosophy or political science - onto the legal system.
+Perceptive students will be attuned to such nuances of the modern legal mind as it attempts to come up with reasons to explain the work of the courts.
+This brings us to legal reasoning, that step-child of legal logic, the focal point of casebook studies and the subject of the next section.

-&lt;sup>117 See Holmes, supra note 1, at 457, 469.
+117 See Holmes, supra note 1, at 457, 469.

-&lt;sup>118 Liva Baker, The Justice from Beacon Hill 68, 188, 190, 273, 357 (1991).
+118 LIVA BAKER, THE JUSTICE FROM BEACON HILL 68, 188, 190, 273, 357 (1991).